The Ultimate Klipfolio Cheat Sheet

 Filter

-To apply a Filter, click the menu next to the highlighted row in the component tree and select Filter or right-click the series in a chart or a column in a table.
+Click the menu next to the highlighted row in the component tree and select Filter, or right-click the series in a chart or column in a table.
 You can also click Add Filter in the Properties panel.
 Learn more about the Filter action.

-When the Filter action is selected from the More Actions menu, a Filter dialog appears.
-The result of the applied filter can be seen in the Klip visualizer.
+When Filter is selected from the More Actions menu, a Filter dialog appears.
+You can see the result of the applied filter in the Klip visualizer.

-The type of filter available is based on the data and component.
-For example, text is filtered with a pick list, while numbers are filtered with a slider or input box.
+The type of filter available depends on the data and component.
+Text is filtered with a pick list, while numbers are filtered with a slider or input box.
 User Input Control components always use a pick list.

-When a filter is applied, a hint is displayed next to the series or column row in the component tree.
+When a filter is applied, a hint displays next to the series or column row in the component tree.

 Group and Aggregate